ExpressApp/pybotx/docs/index.md

 # Introduction

-Pybotx is a toolkit for building bots for Express providing a mechanism for simple integration with your favourite web frameworks.
+`pybotx` is a toolkit for building bots for Express providing a mechanism for simple integration with your favourite web frameworks.

 Main features: